 Founded in 2009, National Affairs is a quarterly magazine in the United States about political affairs.
 Founding editor Yuval Levin and other writers for the magazine are typically conservative.
 Yuval Levin is the author of 4 books and has served as contributing editor for the right-leaning National Review, and has published essays in both the New York Times and Washington Post.
 According to their about page, “National Affairs is a quarterly journal of essays about domestic policy, political economy, society, culture, and political thought.”

 The magazine and website are held by National Affairs, Inc based in Washington, DC.
-Funding appears to primarily be derived from magazine subscriptions.
+Funding appears to be derived from magazine subscriptions primarily.

 Analysis / Bias

-In review, National Affairs is a well written academic conservative magazine.
+In review, National Affairs is a well-written academic conservative magazine.
 Most stories favor right-leaning interests and use minimally loaded language in headlines and articles.
 Example: Lessons in Regulatory Oversight.
 This article is written for an educated audience and does not use emotional words to sway the reader.
 It simply presents supporting evidence for the opinion.
-Since this is a print magazine, hyperlinked sourcing is not used, however, the article does refer to where information is coming from.
+Since this is a print magazine, hyperlinked sourcing is not used; however, the article refers to where information comes from.
 In general, story selection almost always favors limited government conservative positions.

-Overall, we rate National Affairs Magazine Right-Center biased based on story selection that moderately favors the right and High for factual reporting due to a clean fact check record.
-(D. Van Zandt 10/23/2018) Updated (6/22/2020)
+Overall, we rate National Affairs Magazine Right-Center biased based on story selection that moderately favors the right and is High for factual reporting due to a clean fact check record.
+(D. Van Zandt 10/23/2018) Updated (04/21/2023)